internetonfire/iof-tools/README.md

    the `omni` section.
 2. add to the `omni_config` file a new section for the new user.
 3. commit and push the new `omni_config` template.

+# Testbed resource reservation
+You can use jFed directly to reserve nodes, if you plan on using a lot of nodes, you can use the rspec generation scripts to ease this step.

 ## RSPEC generation